 This course introduces current and prospective educators and administrators to the ever changing, but closely coupled, relationship between school and community.
 Emphasis will be placed on how the community informs what happens in schools, and how the schools, in turn, influence the community.
 The course will also look closely at the role played by economic, political and social forces.

-This course is designed to explore the many facets of teaching science and design technology at the K-8 levels.
-Course participants will explore Inquiry-Centered Science and Design Technology concepts and skills through a variety of hands-on, minds-on activities.
-Course topics will include an exploration of the National Science Standards as well as State and local science standards, instructional resource materials, selected science programs, the application of technology in science education as well as ways students construct a meaningful understanding of science concepts.
-A $25.00 materials fee is required and due at registration.
+This course is designed to explore the many facets of teaching science and engineering at the K-8 levels.
+Course participants will explore Inquiry-Centered Science and Engineering concepts and skills through a variety of hands-on, minds-on activities.
+Course topics will include an exploration of the New Generation Science Standards as well as State and local science and engineering standards, instructional resource materials, selected science and engineering programs, the application of technology in science and engineering education as well as ways students construct a meaningful understanding of science and engineering concepts.